Ebuube/alx-higher_level_programming/0x06-python-classes/README.md

 [4-square.py](./4-square.py): Contains a class that represents a Square object with a private instance attribute with its gettter and setter.
 It also contains a public instance method

+[5-square.py](./5-square.py): Contains a class that represents a Square object with a private instance attribute with its getter and setter.
+It also contains a public instance method for calculating objects area and printing the square